-- Documentation of failure of at least two PDL agents within the same therapeutic class (provided two agents exist in the therapeutic category with comparable labeled indications) for the same diagnosis (e.g. migraine, neuropathic pain, etc.); or - Documented intolerance or contraindication to at least two PDL agents within the same therapeutic class (provided two agents exist in the therapeutic category with comparable labeled indications); or - Documented clinical history or presentation where the patient is not a candidate for any of the PDL agents for the indication.
+- Documentation of failure of PDL agents within the same therapeutic class (provided agents exist in the therapeutic category with comparable labeled indications) for the same diagnosis (e.g. migraine, neuropathic pain, etc.); or - Documented intolerance or contraindication to PDL agents within the same therapeutic class (provided agents exist in the therapeutic category with comparable labeled indications); or - Documented clinical history or presentation where the patient is not a candidate for any of the PDL agents for the indication.

-What to do if your drug has restrictions or is not on the plan formulary or drug list If your drug is not on the Preferred Drug List or has restrictions, here are things you can do:
+What to do if your drug has restrictions or is not on the plan formulary or drug list

+If your drug is not on the Preferred Drug List or has restrictions, here are things you can do: